World's Largest Tiger Muskie

 Nevis, Minnesota

-We first saw the Nevis Tiger Muskie on a trip that also took in the World's Largest Fiberglass Muskie in neighboring Wisconsin.
+We first saw the World's Largest Tiger Muskie on a trip that also took in the World's Largest Fiberglass Muskie in neighboring Wisconsin.
 No comparison.
-But this is no fiberglass mascot-come-lately.
-It's 30 feet, 6 inches in length, made of cedar, redwood and cement scales.
-Minnesota Gov. Luther Youngdahl dedicated it in 1950, to honor tourists who spend their vacations (and dollars) in the state.
+But this Muskie is no fiberglass shrimp, either: it's 31 feet long, made of cedar and redwood covered with concrete scales.
+It was designed and built by Warren P. Ballard (1886-1968) outside his Nevis taxidermy shop in 1932.
+Minnesota Governor Luther Youngdahl dedicated the big fish on August 22, 1950, to honor tourists who spent their vacations (and dollars) in the state.

-A roof was put over it in 1991 -- another example of a town building something to see, then covering up with trees or buildings, and facing it north or placing it in bad light, so that no visitor can get a decent picture.
-Nevis officials said the sculpture needed protection from the elements, and the guys who know how to do periodic repairs were dying off.
+A roof was put over Muskie in 1991 -- another example of a town building something to see, then covering up with trees or buildings, and facing it north or placing it in bad light, so that no visitor can get a decent picture.
+Nevis officials said the sculpture needed protection from the elements.

-Decades later the Tiger Muskie was still there, the south-facing side of the fish covered by an added shelter with picnic tables.
+Decades later the fish is still there, the south-facing side of the fish covered by an added shelter with picnic tables.
 Power lunch at the Tiger Muskie, anyone?

-The obvious photo op -- sticking a head in its maw -- is discouraged by a warning stenciled in the mouth: "KEEP OUT."
+The obvious photo op -- sticking a head in the Tiger Muskie's maw -- is discouraged by a warning stenciled in the mouth, "KEEP OUT," although the fish's wooden teeth were removed decades ago.